Ford cuts 2018 profit forecast; tariffs, China sales hurt second quarter

 Ford reported a second-quarter pre-tax loss of $483 million for its China operations.

+“We’ve a lot of work to do ahead of us,” he said.

+Ford said it was working to cut costs in its European unit, while trying to focus on profitable models.

-Most of Ford’s quarterly profit was derived from the sale of high-margin pickup trucks like the F-150 and SUVs in North America.
+Virtually all of Ford’s quarterly profit came from sales of high-margin pickup trucks like the F-150 and SUVs in North America.
+The automaker has become increasingly reliant on the F-150 to drive results.

 In May, Ford said its quarterly profits would be hurt by shutdowns at three U.S. truck plants caused by a fire at a key parts supplier.